GiovanniRaseraF/isturingcomplete/source/contributions.rst

 Contributions
 =============

-Send you contributions using GitHub.
+Send your contributions using GitHub.

 This project is a collaboration project created by
     - [Giovanni Rasera](https://github.com/GiovanniRaseraF) : idea for the site